Frequently Asked Questions About the NEA RA

 |Q||Where/When is this year's NEA-RA/FEA Annual Membership Meeting?|

-The NEA Representative Assembly (NEA-RA) will take place June 30- July 5, at the Minneapolis Convention Center.
+The NEA Representative Assembly (NEA-RA) will take place July 2-7 at the Houston Convention Center.

 |Q||What is the Representative Assembly?|